lamyita/testimonial_laravel_test/egiotetimonail/README.md

   URL:  `http://localhost:8000/testimonial`.

+## How To test
-## enter the title and the description with an image (optional) and click add. :
+enter the title and the description with an image (optional) and click add. :

 <h1>FORM </h1>